yottapanda/website/content/posts/cloud-router.md

 2. Linode for their apparent lack of immediately obvious problems and their extra features (which I'll explain soon).
 3. Azure for simply being the cheapest on the board.
 A potential worry here is hitting the 100GB free data transfer limit in one month.
 (Azure also gets no points for their calculator, it's _slow_).

 AWS appears far too expensive for this use case.
-However it wasn't the compute, the transfer cost is what's stinging us.
+However, it wasn't the compute, the transfer cost is what's stinging us.

 AWS loses in this battle because they don't offer some free transfer every month.
 Egress transfer costs are expensive across the board beyond free amounts so if you're looking to do multiple TB per month, Oracle is your choice.

-GCP doesn't make the cut due to their high vCPU price, perhaps they have _extremely_ fast CPUs but I've not dug into it so for now... we'll leave them be.
+GCP doesn't make the cut due to their high vCPU price, perhaps they have _extremely_ fast CPUs, but I've not dug into it so for now... we'll leave them be.

 #### Linode's "Extra Features"

 Since we're making a Cloud _Router_, wouldn't it be nice if we could do some IPv6 routing?
 Linode is the only provider (from what I can tell) that allows us to assign a prefix larger than a /64 to our VPS.
 This means we can have it run SLAAC with RA and assign downstream clients public static IPv6 addresses.

-If instead of putting the wireguard endpoint on our server, we could put it on our usual router and it would almost act as just another WAN connection!
+If instead of putting the Wireguard endpoint on our server, we could put it on our usual router, and it would almost act as just another WAN connection!

 Another nicety of Linode is the easy setup of Reverse DNS (PTR) records for our v4 IP.
 They have this functionality built into their management console, unlike Oracle.
 This is important if you host an email server like I do.